DBTrenches/SQLChecks/docs/SQLInstanceChecks.md

     },
 ```

-Checks that all databases on the server that are configured with SQL managed backups to Azure have encryption enabled
+Checks all databases on the server that are configured with SQL managed backups to Azure have encryption enabled